-Today, we sat down with Dr. Margueritte Gilkey in celebration of Menopause Awareness Month.
+We sat down with OB/GYN Dr. Margueritte Gilkey to discuss Menopause Awareness.
 Find out what she has to say about women's health, menopause and more!

 Please introduce yourself to our audience.

 My name is Dr. Gilkey, I am a gynecologist in Raleigh, NC and have been in practice for 30 years.
 I attended pharmacy and medical school at the University of Florida and completed an OB/GYN residency at UNC-Chapel Hill.
 A major emphasis of my practice has been caring for menopausal women.

 How can menopause cause women’s sleep habits to change?

 As women age there are special concerns that arise.
 Menopause is a time of great change for many and I have found this time period the greatest challenge to treat.
 The average age of menopause is around 53 but symptoms including hot flashes, mood swings, and insomnia, can start well before ovarian function completely declines.
 Changes in hormonal balance and sleep disturbances are often blamed for weight gain that some patients experience.
 As estrogen declines, women are at an increased risk for osteoporosis.

 What are some ways to combat these changes?

 The most effective therapy for many of these symptoms is Hormone Replacement Therapy.
 This therapy, however, is not appropriate for many women and due to potential side effects is not desired by others.
 Other medical treatments include prescriptions for serotonin uptake inhibitors or medications for insomnia.
 Most patients, however, do not choose to take prescription medications as a first resort.